ajlinhard/byte-size-docs/Databricks/Unity-Catalog/Unity-Catalog-Compute.md

 <img width="1300" height="465" alt="image" src="https://github.com/user-attachments/assets/68bb1580-53a3-45ee-9820-ea8d0e26baf6" />

+### Best Practices
+- Use shared clusters as your default compute, and fall-back to single user in the case of limitations.
+This usually helps save on cost, but can have performance issues depending on active processing.
+- Develop and Deploy using the same access model.
-Note: The cluster types have a limit on the number of session ids per compute instance.
+- The cluster types have a limit on the number of session ids per compute instance.
 Its over 100+, but you may hit limits if not careful.

 ---
 ## Example Compute UI Settings